RetroAchievements/api-docs/docs/getting-started.md

 ## Quick Start (HTTP Requests)

-With web API key, you now have all you need to call any endpoint in the API.
+With your web API key, you now have all you need to call any endpoint in the API.

 ```bash
 curl https://retroachievements.org/API/API_GetTopTenUsers.php?&y=[your_key]